oracle/terraform-provider-oci/website/docs/r/management_agent_management_agent_install_key.html.markdown

 * `allowed_key_install_count` - (Optional) Total number of install for this keys
 * `compartment_id` - (Required) Compartment Identifier
 * `display_name` - (Required) (Updatable) Management Agent install Key Name
+* `is_unlimited` - (Optional) If set to true, the install key has no expiration date or usage limit.
+Defaults to false
 * `time_expires` - (Optional) date after which key would expire after creation